Accessibility vs Usability: Key Differences

 Some of the common ones are as follows:

-Organizations must adhere to accessibility laws and regulations to reach all users, including those with disabilities.
-Performing accessibility testing is essential to ensure that a website or web application complies with these laws and regulations.
-This testing helps identify and rectify accessibility issues that prevent users with disabilities from fully accessing and engaging with online content.
+Organizations must adhere to these accessibility laws and regulations to ensure that all users, including those with disabilities, can fully access and engage with their online content.
+Performing accessibility testing is essential to comply with these standards, helping to identify and rectify issues that might hinder accessibility.

 Accessibility DevTools effortlessly facilitate the evaluation and enhancement of website accessibility.
 Integrated seamlessly into the web development process, allowing developers to follow the web accessibility checklist and adhere to accessibility laws to ensure websites align well with a diverse user base.
 This tool assists developers and testers in simplifying and improving web accessibility by offering practical solutions and identifying issues directly within the Chrome extension.